 - Knowledge of Machine Learning and IoT – AWS ecosystem.
 Sagemaker and core IoT services at the architectural level

-Let’s look at an example taken from the AWS sample questions:
+Let’s have a look at an example taken from the AWS sample questions:

-I´d classify this question as “intermediate” level of difficulty.
-If you have taken the Architect PRO, or some specialty such as Security or Big Data, you will know what I am talking about.
+I´d classify this question as to the «intermediate» level of difficulty.
+If you have taken the Architect PRO or some speciality such as Security or Big Data, you will know what I am talking about.
 Certainly, the level of the questions is much higher and deeper than in the previous version of the exam.

-I´d recommend doing the new specialty directly, as the old one contains questions about already deprecated services – or outdated information.
+I´d recommend doing the new speciality directly, as the old one contains questions about already deprecated services – or outdated information.

 Services to know in depth

 AWS Kinesis – in its three modalities, Data Streams, Firehose and Analytics.
 Architecture, dimensioning, configuration, integration with other services, security, troubleshooting, metrics, optimization and development.
 Questions of various levels, some of them very complex and of great depth.